Words: 1 733

-Before he knew it, he was on his feet, ready for battle; adrenaline pumping through his veins and muscles tensed.
+Before he knew it he was on his feet, ready for battle; adrenaline pumping through his veins and muscles tensed.
 He didn't need a gun to kill someone; he knew several dozen ways to kill a man without needing a weapon.

 When he realized what he was doing he stilled and took a series of shallow breaths through his nose.
 He wasn't the Soldier any more.
-He was Bucky Barnes and he didn't have to kill anyone, especially not late at night in Steve's quite apartment.
+He was Bucky Barnes and he didn't have to kill anyone, especially not late at night in Steve's quiet apartment.
 He was safe.
 They both were.
 And they were alive.
 He clenched and unclenched his metal hand, forcing himself to relax.

 He had retreated to Steve's guest room after Lupin and Harry left.
 He had so much to think about and Harry, his son, was right about going slow.
 They needed it.
 They had the luxury of time.
 Or they should have and Bucky was prepared to take the risk it was of acting like everything was okay.
 If he was to live life he was not going to be afraid, but he would be more cautious and he would not let his guard down the way he had done.
-It had cost him Lily, it would not cost him Harry.
+It had cost him Lily.
+It would not cost him Harry.

 Still something had made him battle ready as he woke up and he tensed again as he heard something.
 Untangling from the sheet that was wrapped around his foot he moved to the door just as that something started to speak.

-"I knew that you would know.
+"I knew you would know.
 I've not forgotten that you have cameras everywhere.
 I would not be surprised if our confrontation was in the evening news."